Pupil Premium Strategy

 - Low attainment in English and Maths.

-- Lack of funding for school trips and residential trips.
+- Lack of funding for school trips, residential trips, uniform etc.

 - Ensuring pupils have regular meals and a balanced diet.

 - Poor social skills.